-Natu Perform Fluency FluencyNatu

-1.00 1.00 1.00 1.00
+Natu Perform Fluency FluencyNatu 1.00 1.00 1.00 1.00

-Note: do n ot forget to sa ve your settin gs.

-This option reflects a little known characteristic of classic PLS-based SEM analyses, which is that they do not always converge to the same solution.
+This option reflects a little-known characteristic of classic PLS-based SEM analyses, which is that they do not always converge to the same solution.
 The estimated coefficients depend on the starting values of weights and loadings, thus leading to different solutions depending on the initial configurations of those starting values.
 Even in simple models, often at least two solutions exist - as long as latent variables are used, with multiple indicators.
 By convention the solution most often accepted as valid is the one associated with the default starting value for all latent variables, which is 1.